stfc/CAPortal/README.md

 Configuring Front end WebServer for Client Cert Auth
 ========================================
-Basically, you can either configure Tomcat as the front-end webserver (not recommended) or run Tomcat behind Apache HTTPD as a reverse proxy and let Apache perform the client certificate prompting/validation (strongly recommended).
+Basically, you can either configure Tomcat as the front-end webserver (not recommended) or run Tomcat behind Apache HTTPD (apache acts as a reverse proxy) and let Apache perform the client certificate prompting/validation (strongly recommended).
 Both options are detailed below.

 ##Use Apache HTTPD as front-end WebServer and configure Apache for SSL (apache acts as reverse proxy)